Codecademy/docs/content/dart/concepts/loops/loops.md

   - 'paths/computer-science'
 ---

-**Loops** in Dart are used to iterate over iterables such as lists, maps, etc., allowing operations to be performed repeatedly.
+In Dart, **Loops** are used to iterate over iterables such as lists, maps, etc., allowing operations to be performed repeatedly.
 Dart supports the following types of loops:

 ## for Loop

 The `for` loop is utilized when the number of iterations for a block of code is predetermined.
-It shares similarities with the `for` loop syntax in languages such as C, C++, or Java.
+It shares similarities with the `for` loop syntax in languages such as C, C++, Java, etc.

 ### Syntax